thenasko/mathematics-in-the-world/probability/basic.md

 ### Flippant juror

 > As part of his jury duty, an undergraduate student was chosen to participate in a jury of three members (majority rules).
 To express his disinterest in the case, he decides to vote by flipping a fair coin.
-The other two members of the jury independently will make the right decision with probability $p$.
-How does this arrangement compare to a single member jury which decides on the correct outcome with the same probability $p$?
+The other two members of the jury independently will make the right decision with probability $$p$$.
+How does this arrangement compare to a single member jury which decides on the correct outcome with the same probability $$p$$?

+The three person jury would decide on the right outcome only if at least two of the members choose that option.
+There are four voting scenarios which lead to this outcome: all correct, first two correct, first and third correct, second and third correct.
+Adding them up, we get
+$$
+p \cdot p \cdot \frac{1}{2} +
+p \cdot p \cdot \frac{1}{2} +
+p \cdot (1 - p) \cdot \frac{1}{2} +
+(1 - p) \cdot p \cdot \frac{1}{2} =
+p.
+$$
+It turns out the three member jury is as efficient as a single member jury!

 ### First six

-> How many times do you need to throw a die on average before you get a $6$?
+> How many times do you need to throw a die on average before you get a 6?

 ### Perfect hand